tutulino/Megaminer/readme.md

 If you are interesting in try this software with AMD cards you can get Multipoolminer miner folder files and copy into same folder, change type on config.txt to AMD

+Skunk algo is faster on ccminerSkunk, but is very unestable, you can try ccminerPalginSkunk by comment/uncomment(with # before)  "skunk" = "" line on ps1 file on miner folder

--------NEW FEATURES OVER NEMO AND AARONSACE ------- --------------------------------------------
+-------NEW FEATURES OVER NEMO AND AARONSACE SOFTWARE -------------------------------------------------

--Can mine on one of this pools (or all at same time): Zpool, hashrefinery, MPH
+-Can mine on any of this pools (or all at same time): Zpool, HashRefinery, MPH with auto change based on pool profit for each aglo

--Can mine on sprnova or blocksfactory pool without autochange or profit calculation, manual coin selection, Fastest software for coin selected
+-Can mine on Sprnova or BlocksFactory pool without autochange or profit calculation, manual coin selection, Fastest software for coin selected

--One file config (config.txt)
+-One file config for all pools (config.txt)

--Fastest miner for each algo preselected for Nvidia Pascal (08/01/2017)
+-Fastest miner for each algo/coin preselected for Nvidia Pascal (08/01/2017)

--AutoRelaunch Powershell on main file fail
+-AutoRelaunch on fail

 -Enabled yescript algo

--Skunk algo is faster on ccminerSkunk, but is very unestable, you can try ccminerPalginSkunk by comment/uncomment(with # before)  "skunk" = "" line on ps1 file on miner folder

--multiple drci test for eth/sia dual mining on MPH
+-Multiple drci test for eth/sia dual mining on MPH